wasuratme96/MSAzure-ML-Engineer/README.md

 ## Summary
 This data set is Bank Marketing from [UCI-ML Repository](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing). <br>
 The data is related with direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be `('yes')` or not `('no')` subscribed.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be `('yes')` or not `('no')` subscribed. <br>
 So, we want to use these data features to predict whether bank term doposit would be `('yes')` or `('no')` in subscribtion.

 The best performing model is a ....